FilmCoder/THE-PEPENING/README.md

 --------------
 WEBGL Build: https://filmcoder.github.io/THE_PEPENING/Build_2/index.html

+WARNING: WEBGL Build is weeks out of date, needs rebuild and update!

 Click in the game window to attach the cursor.
 Escape to exit.

-Release builds for Windows and Mac will be released later.

 Note: The release here probably isn't up to date, to get the latest and greatest follow the contribute instructions below.